 Image source: The Caulfield Company

 Swapping solid walls for sliding or folding glass doors that lead to the garden has been a big trend for the last few years but what’s new is the kind of panels that are now on offer.
 As well as the glazing providing ever greater insulation, the latest styles have been designed to obscure as little of the view outside as possible, meaning that when you look through them, all you’ll see is a gorgeous garden and not the doors themselves.
-A builder can advise on which doors are best for your home but slimline frames and minimal floor tracks are becoming increasingly popular, as are larger panes of glass – even up to six metres tall, such as this made-to-order sliding glass Cero door system by Solarlux from The Caulfield Company.
+A builder can advise you on which doors are best for your home, but slimline frames and minimal floor tracks are becoming increasingly popular, as are larger panes of glass – even up to six metres tall, such as the made-to-order sliding glass Cero door system by Solarlux from The Caulfield Company, in the image above.

 Create with concrete

 Image source: Mustard Architects, Photographer: Tim Crocker

 Concrete is cooler than ever and not just for outside or one or two elements of your home.
 Polished poured floors, worktops, walls, sinks and even forming bespoke tables and seating, there are very few applications that concrete can’t handle.
 A growing trend is to use it to create a wraparound look by opting for it as more than one surface.
 Rather than overkill, the effect is seamless with a feeling of craftsmanship, longevity and individuality.
 Even better, it’s hardwearing, adds texture without dominating visually and comes in a range of tones.
 Whether you prefer dark, graphite hues or soft pale shades, both are easy to coordinate with timber and almost any other colour.